 ARTICLE 45.- In case the Required or Accused party offers sincere public apology for what was done, and as far as possible amends his/her/its fault or violation to the Buddhist ethics way or human rights, in such cases the accused shall apologize publicly and formally, simultaneously performing acts designed to amend their offenses.
 In these cases the Committee and Tribunal agree on a “Peaceful and Reconciliatory Resolution”, with no need for the voting of the Jury members and the President’s Sentence.
 However, if there is a repeated infringement, such “Peaceful Conciliatory Agreement” would have been violated, situation in which the voting of Jury members would be immediately held together with the subsequent Ethical Judgment.

-ARTICLE 46.- The Accused shall have the right to a lawyer.
-In case the accused lacks any legal representation before the Committee and Tribunal, a Public Defender shall be assigned.
-The above mentioned Public Defender shall speak in defense of the accused, being able to recommend accepting responsibility or reaching a conciliatory resolution, by being able to impugn charges or evidences, or being able to present proof regarding the innocence of his/her represented party, situation in which the President shall decide about its admissibility.
+ARTICLE 46.- The Accused shall have the right to a lawyer or legal representation before the Committee and Tribunal.
+The above mentioned Legal Defender shall speak in defense of the accused, being able to recommend accepting responsibility or reaching a conciliatory resolution, by being able to impugn charges or evidences, or being able to present proof regarding the innocence of his/her represented party, situation in which the President shall decide about its admissibility.